lidorlevy1/FirstWeekendTask/README.md

 - [V] Fork this repository to your github
 - [V] With github desktop clone the repo and open it in vs code
-- [V ] Fulfill the user stories and get all of the tests to pass
+- [V] Fulfill the user stories and get all of the tests to pass
-- [V ] For <strong>each</strong> user story submit a commit to github
+- [V] For <strong>each</strong> user story submit a commit to github
-- [V ] Give it your own personal style
+- [V] Give it your own personal style
 - [V] After finishing all the tasks submit a link to your repo in the google classroom
-- [ ] Indent your code!
+- [V] Indent your code!
 - [ ] Make the commit message meaningful
-- [ ] Bonus - Submit issues on your friends repos with improvements suggestions
+- [V] Bonus - Submit issues on your friends repos with improvements suggestions
-- [ ] Bonus - replace the <script> tag with local version of the tests files instead of the url vesrion provided
+- [V] Bonus - replace the <script> tag with local version of the tests files instead of the url vesrion provided
-- [ ] Bonus - deploy your project to github pages
+- [V] Bonus - deploy your project to github pages
 - [V] Bonus - add local img to your repo and add it to your website

 Use HTML and CSS to complete this project.
 Happy coding!